 Plasticized PVC = PVC is best bonded with either cyanoacrylates or UV Curable adhesives.
 There are various grades of cyanoacrylates available.
 Flexible grades such as 2050 and 731 are ideal for bonds in which the flexibility needs to be maintained.
 Medical grades are available for medical device applications requiring biocompatibility.

-Many plastic bonding UV curable adhesives bond well to PVC.
+Many plastic bonding UV curable adhesives work well.
 One substrate must transmit UV light.
 Flexible and medical grades of UV curable adhesives are also available.

-Rigid PVC = RPVC or uPVC can be bonded with Cyanoacrylates and UV Curables, however, for this type of PVC, 2 component epoxy adhesive or structural acrylic adhesives can also be used.
+Rigid PVC = RPVC or uPVC can be bonded with Cyanoacrylates and UV Curables.
+However, 2 component epoxy adhesive or structural acrylic adhesives also bond this type of PVC.

-1. Providing the surface is clean and dry and free from contamination,
+1. Providing the surface is clean, dry, and free from contamination, bond “As Received.”

 3. For highly plasticized PVC, consider testing the longevity of bond life due to the potential of plasticizers migrating into the bond area.